Dear Fellow Alcohol Flushers,

 In order to achieve this you can’t simply rely on popping an antihistamine and hoping for the best.
-The various compounds required for this level of defence need to be balanced to perfection in order to allow for the right amount of glutathione synthesis to occur whilst also maintaining an adequate level of histamine defence to finish off the job.
+The various compounds required for this level of defense need to be balanced to perfection in order to allow for the right amount of glutathione synthesis to occur whilst also maintaining an adequate level of histamine defense to finish off the job.

 The smart guys at SRQ Labs have spent countless trials testing and refining the perfect balance of natural compounds that do exactly this.